oscharvard/osc-root/app/_policies/IOAL.md

 If I am a non-faculty employee or affiliate of Harvard University, and my work is normally covered by the work-for-hire doctrine, then I understand that this license only applies to my scholarly articles not covered by that doctrine.

 To sign the Individual Open-Access License, just sign our [assistance authorization form](https://osc.hul.harvard.edu/dash/authorization/).

+See our [frequently asked questions](https://osc.hul.harvard.edu/authors/faq/#individual-license) for more information about the Individual Open-Access License.